wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-saas-account-executive-irvine-tust9cberi.md

   Join an innovative B2B SaaS company in the heart of Irvine, CA. This vibrant city, nestled among Santa Ana, Costa Mesa, and Lake Forest, is the perfect place to grow your career as an Account Executive.
-This role focuses on full-cycle enterprise software sales, dealing with sizes ranging from
+This role focuses on fullcycle enterprise software sales, dealing with sizes ranging from
-  $100K-$500K annually.
+  $100K$500K annually.
 If you're passionate about selling complex technical solutions to IT and business leaders, this could be the opportunity for you!

-  ## Qualifications

-  Our client is looking for an Accou...
+  Qualifications Our client is looking for an Accou...
 location: 'Irvine, CA'
 team: Software
 datePosted: '2024-12-27T18:57:10.127Z'